onqtam/headjack/docs/why/FAQ.md

 > "To deny our own impulses is to deny the very thing that makes us human." - [Mouse, The Matrix](https://www.imdb.com/title/tt0133093/quotes/?item=qt0324294&ref_=ext_shr_lnk)

 > "The worst idea in economic discourse is that political economy is a sliding scale between capitalism and communism.
 That's just some random international conflict that got baked into the rhetoric for ideological reasons." - [Ben Landau-Taylor](https://x.com/benlandautaylor/status/1858552169089434081)
+> "The idea that all economic systems exist on a continuum between capitalism on the one hand vs communism on the other is nonsense, it's just a relic of Cold War propaganda." - [Ben Landau-Taylor](https://x.com/benlandautaylor/status/1968359055401042150)

 Do you expect a properly summarized account of communism's failures and a thorough comparison with it in a FAQ?
 Just pick up the book Nordic Ideology and look at appendix A.